mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/value-converter-type-safety.md

 Typically, the type on the control's property matches the type on the binding context property.
 But what if we had a screen with an email entry that needs to change color when the user enters a valid email?

-Enter the [IValueConverter interface](https://developer.xamarin.com/api/type/Xamarin.Forms.IValueConverter/); value converters implement
+Enter the [IValueConverter interface](https://developer.xamarin.com/api/type/Xamarin.Forms.IValueConverter/); value converters transform one data type to another.

 We can expose a boolean `IsEmailValid` on our binding context, bind the `TextColor` field of the entry to the `IsEmailValid` property and use an `IValueConverter` that converts a `True` value to black and a `False` value to red.